The Index House is a Private Counsel portfolio management firm focused on modern investor practices including an indexing approach to investing.

 In 2011, Chris wrote Trustee Investment Powers, and the Higher Standards of Prudence, to help trustees design, invest and manage prudent trust portfolios.
 He presented the paper to influential groups such as, the Institute of Corporate Directors (ICD), the Society for Trust and Estate Practitioners (STEP), and the Canadian Bar Wills & Estates Chapter.

+Chris is the former Chair of STEP Edmonton (2019 – 2021) and current board member.
 He is chair of CANstruction Edmonton an annual competition between teams of engineers, architects, designers and contractors to design and build amazing structures out of cans of food.
 These colossal creations are judged for various awards and remain on display to the public (Enterprise Square 10230 Jasper Avenue).
 At the conclusion of the event, all food items are donated to the Edmonton food banks.